carpentries-incubator/python-testing/_episodes/01-basics.md

 ---
-layout: page
-title: Testing
-subtitle: Basics of Testing
+title: Basics of Testing
-minutes: 5
+teaching: 5
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Understand the place of testing in a scientific workflow."
+- "Understand that testing has many forms."
+keypoints:
+- "FIXME"
 ---
-}
->
-> *   Understand the place of testing in a scientific workflow.
-> *   Understand that testing has many forms.

 The first step toward getting the right answers from our programs is to assume that mistakes *will* happen and to guard against them.
 This is called